lzh-mb-mod/RTSCamera/README.md

 ### RTS Camera

 - Press `F10` to toggle free camera.

   Player character will be controlled by AI when switched to free camera.

+  - If it shows “can’t give orders in this moment”, it's because your character is down and you are not controlling any unit.
+Press E twice to control a unit, then you can continue to issue orders.

   - Order UI will be opened automatically.

   - You can enable `Switch Camera on Ordering` option, to always give orders in free camera.